Skip to content

 3. An assist from Edgecombe to Maxey, and then one from Maxey to Edgecombe.

-The final line: 30 points, 10 rebounds, two assists, 12-of-20 from the field, 6-of-10 from three-point range.
+The final line: 30 points, 10 rebounds, two assists, 12-for-20 from the field, 6 of 10 from three-point range.

 The Celtics missed some shots.
 More than some.
 A ton.
 They went 13-for-50 from three-point range.
-But that was partially a function of the Sixers defense, which at least forced them out of their drive and kick game that torched them in Game 1.
+But that was partially a function of the Sixers defense, which at least forced them out of their drive-and-kick game that torched them in Game 1.

 Whether it changes anything in the series remains to be seen.
 But it was a heck of a role reversal from Game 1.
+And it will echo into the future.

 Join The Conversation